COREA: Coupled Relightable 3D Gaussians and SDFs for Efficient Normal Alignment: Implementation details

 \subsection{Complexity and Runtime}

 All experiments were conducted on a single NVIDIA A6000 GPU.
 On the DTU dataset, COREA requires approximately 2.4 hours of training per scene.
-We report the peak GPU memory usage measured with NVIDIA-SMI, and COREA consumes roughly 24 GB on average during DTU training.
-All experiments were performed using PyTorch 2.3, CUDA 12.1, and our unified pipeline for joint relightable 3DGS-SDF optimization.
+We report peak GPU memory usage, and COREA consumes roughly 24 GB on average during DTU training.
+The implementation is built on PyTorch 2.3 and CUDA 12.1 within our unified pipeline for joint SDF and relightable 3DGS optimization.